roblemos/roblemos.github.io/README.md

 # roblemos.github.io

 This is my static blog.
-Nothing to see here.
-Move along.

-Things to do [18 Mar 2018]:
-- [X] Installed the So Simple Theme
-- [ ] Add back the About page link
-- [ ] Expand site beyond just the blog
+Using the [So Simple theme](https://github.com/mmistakes/so-simple-theme) designed by Michael Rose.

 -R